 Great Falls Park, straddling both banks of the Potomac River, offers stunning views.
 The more attractive side of the park lies in Virginia.
 Rushing whitewater pours through steep, jagged crevices into a narrow gorge.
 Photographers, hikers, and nature-lovers find much to enjoy here.
 The park offers many trails, and the towpath of the Chesapeake & Ohio Canal parallels the river.
 Fishing is allowed, but only with a valid permit.
 Kayaking, canoeing and rafting is recommended for advanced outdoors-men only.
 The Maryland side also features Great Falls Tavern with displays of canal history.
 One-hour round trip barge excursions are offered on a restored stretch of the canal from April to November.

 DC Harbor Cruises offers visitors a chance to appreciate the city from a whole new angle.
 Cruise down the Potomac river as you take in the lovely sights.
 A nice way to spend an afternoon or evening, it's a chance to experience something unique.
-Whether you want to check out the beautiful Cherry blossoms without dealing with the crowd and hustle bustle, or you want to relax with a few drinks on the river and enjoy the scenery, it's a good option for both families, groups and couples.
-They also have a variety of speciality cruises like a Wine and Cheese Cruise and a Fall Foliage Cruise.
-For details, prices and tickets; visit the website.
+Whether you want to check out the beautiful Cherry blossoms, or you want to relax with a few drinks on the river and enjoy the scenery, it's a good option for families as well as groups and couples.
+They also have a variety of specialty cruises like a Wine and Cheese Cruise and a Fall Foliage Cruise.